-ADVERTISEMENT.
+ADVERTISEMENT

-THE following Notes and Gazetteer were drawn up by David William Smyth, Esq. late Surveyor-General of the Province of Upper Canada, to illustrate the Map of that Colony, by the desire of Major-General Simcoe.
+THE accompanying Notes and Gazetteer were drawn up by David William Smyth, Esq. the very able Surveyor-General of the Province of Upper Canada, at the desire of Major-General Simcoe, on the Plan of those of the late Capt.